Find Cheap Auto Insurance Quotes in Your Area

 - Total medical expenses for your injuries exceed $3,000

-- Your injuries led to permanent disability or impairment, such as lost of eyesight or paralysis, based on reasonable medical diagnosis by a doctor; or
+- Your injuries led to permanent disability or impairment, such as loss of eyesight or paralysis, based on reasonable medical diagnosis by a doctor; or

 - Permanent disfigurement, which can be a scar on the face, subject to jury’s determination; or